parsabsh/linux-notes/README.md

 ### find

-This command is used to searching files in terminal.
-It doesn't obey general structure of previous commands and it has the following structure:
+This command is used to search files in the terminal.
+It doesn't obey the general structure of previous commands and it has the following structure:

 ```bash
 find <where to start searching> <expression determines what to find> <-options> <what to find>
 ```

-**-name option**: With this option we specify the name of files or directories we are looking for.
+**-name option**: With this option, we specify the name of the files or directories we are looking for.
 For instance:

 ```bash
 find . -name "file/dir name"